ruudwelten/dotfiles/README.md

 # Rudi's Dotfiles

-Welcome to my collection of dotfiles and scripts for customizing macOS and Linux to my liking.
+Welcome to my collection of dotfiles and scripts for customizing macOS and Ubuntu to my liking.
 So far it contains only Mac specific code and as such it is still a work in progress.

-## Installation
+## Setup

+**Do not** run the `setup` if you do not fully understand what it does!
+First check out the script and when you fully understand it you can continue.

+For now there's just a macOS setup, Ubuntu will follow in the future.
+To set up these dotfiles run the following command in the terminal:

+    $ bash -c "$(curl -LsS https://raw.github.com/alrra/dotfiles/main/src/os/setup.sh)"

+Or clone the repository first and install it from there:

     $ git clone https://github.com/ruudwelten/dotfiles.git ~/.dotfiles
     $ cd ~/.dotfiles